Escaping Darkness - Iraq

 More than Half – Lebanon

-In 2016 we expanded our work beyond direct interventions by funding research into the effect of statelessness on Syrian refugee women.
+We expanded our work in 2016 to go beyond direct interventions, by funding research into the effect of statelessness on Syrian refugee women.

 The outcome of this effort was a highly commended report that analysed the impact of statelessness in several crucial areas on women’s lives, including; water, sanitation and hygiene, menstrual health, mental health and psychosocial support, and religious and cultural beliefs.